 The new-style Mammoth features a new curved floor and roof design for weight reduction, redesigned arm cylinder geometry to reduce forces on the bulkhead and center desk, and a lower hopper and body to allow the one-piece hopper door to slide under a roof-mounted compressed natural gas cabinet.
 In addition, a redesigned controller area network bus and hydraulic system allows for better system controls, as well as removal of the deceleration valve and mac air valve.

 “This really is an elite front end loader,” said New Way Vice President of Sales Phil Allen.
 “Not only have we minimized manufacturing costs by making one-piece body sides, roof and floor, we also met the 16,000- pound weight goal on the West Coast units.”
 Equipped with the strongest steel specifications in the industry, heavy-duty arms and torque tube assembly, this next generation New Way front loader is stomping the industry with brute force.

-While New Way continues to introduce new and innovative products to the waste management industry, its growth can be contributed to a dedicated work force, strong dealer support network and global presence.
+While New Way continues to introduce new and innovative products to the waste management industry, its growth can be contributed to a dedicated work force, strong distributor support network and global presence.
 Not only are New Way Trucks represented in all 50 United States, they also have representatives located internationally in countries including Russia, China, Costa Rica, Mexico, Canada and Nigeria.

 “Our team continues to expand globally and that is what makes us a force in the industry,” mentioned Allen.
 “New Way is an incredible company to work for.
 Those outside the company may not see it, but internally we are tight-knit family, and that is very important to us.”
 Allen leads the team each year by hosting an annual Dealer Summit aimed at educating and informing the New Way Dealer Network on product changes, innovations and company updates.